syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/Search-For-Text-Instance.md

 ### SearchInitiated

-TextSearchInitiated event will be triggered soon after the call of the SearchTextCommand, the event argument of this event will contain details about the text being searched.
+TextSearchInitiated event will be triggered soon after the call of the SearchText method, the event argument of this event will contain details about the text being searched.

 ### TextMatchFound

 TextMatchFound event will be triggered once when the match of the text is found in the page of the PDF document.
-When text search is triggered using SearchTextCommand this event would be triggered for every page in which the match is found, when text search is triggered using SearchPreviousCommand or SearchNextCommand this event would be triggered for every match being found.
+When text search is triggered using SearchText method this event would be triggered for every page in which the match is found, when text search is triggered using SearchNext or SearchPrevious methods, this event would be triggered for every match being found.

 ### SearchCompleted